Current Licensing Applications for Deansgate ward

-Any person may submit comments (known as a ‘representation’) in respect of a licence application for the grant, variation, minor variation or review of a premises licence and club premises certificate.
-A representation may be an objection to the application or it may be in support of the application but it must relate to the impact of the licensable activities carried on from the premises upon one or more of the licensing objectives.
-Representations to the variation of an existing licence should be confined to the subject matter of the variation.
-The licensing objectives are:
+Any person may submit comments (known as a ‘representation’) during the consultation period of an application for the grant, variation, minor variation or review of a premises licence and club premises certificate.
+A representation may be an objection against the application or may be in support of it, but must relate to the likely effect of granting the application upon one or more of the four licensing objectives, which are:

 - The prevention of crime and disorder;

 - The prevention of public nuisance; and